 I was at this sushi chain restaurant the other day and I entered my order using the tablet provided.
 The welcome screen asked if I would like a drink first (I do not think I was given the option to select otherwise).
 To move on to the menu, I had to choose a drink – matcha, in this case.
 While the ordering process was normal, nothing unlike any digital menu in restaurants, the one thing that stood out for me was the way my order arrived at my table.
 It came out on a little train on a track right next to me.
 If you work as a waiter professionally, I am sorry but I fear for your job security.

 From a business perspective, this approach helps to cut down overheads in the long run.
-Back to the marketing perspective, this is definitely a one-of-a-kind experience for diners which differentiates them from other sushi chain.
+Back to the marketing perspective, this is definitely a one-of-a-kind experience for diners that differentiates them from another sushi chain.
 One step short from having actual robot waiters (which is not new anymore by the way).

-Data analysis is crucial for any marketer, understanding your customers’ data and behavior will help you better plan for campaigns that speaks directly to them.
-Skincare giant SK-II and video ad tech company Unruly Media launched a new content testing and targeting capability to analyse the emotional impact of videos ads.
-With this, only content that are emotionally engaging will be presented to audiences.
-The days are numbered for random irrelevant ads or ads that are does not speak to the emotional needs of their clients.
+Data analysis is crucial for any marketer, understanding your customers’ data and behavior will help you better plan for campaigns that speak directly to them.
+Skincare giant SK-II and video ad tech company Unruly Media launched a new content testing and targeting capability to analyze the emotional impact of videos ads.
+With this, only content that is emotionally engaging will be presented to audiences.
+The days are numbered for random irrelevant ads or ads that do not speak to the emotional needs of their clients.